 The successful applicant will be expected to use the facilities of the Fitch Laboratory (including analytical equipment and reference collections) as well as the BSA library to further on-going work, in the context of a postgraduate degree or postdoctoral research.
-No bench fee charges will be applied but the bursary holder will need to cover the cost of thin section preparation or elemental analysis.
+No bench fee charges will be applied but the bursary holder will need to cover the expenses of any planned sample preparation or analysis.
 The award carries no other formal obligation, although involvement in the academic life of the BSA (for example in the form of a seminar) is welcome.

 When applications for Fitch Bursaries are open, it will be advertised here, on this website, in addition to other venues, with details of how to apply.